maxineattobrah/portfolio/final_project_part_3_maxineattobrah.md

 <br>
 Most people that I interviewd and in my class discussion group felt my charts were effective.
 However, there were some charts that people had trouble understanding.
 Mainly the graphs I originally had in Tableau.

 During the interview process there were some people I just sent a link to the website and sent the questions.
 I wanted to see if people could get the general idea without me having to say anything ot direct them.
 As I was fixing my website for part III I decided to look at the website using the mobile view.
 I noticed that the Tableau charts look very different on Mobile.
+I did not ask but I am assuming people tried to view on their mobile devices.

 <img src="Shorthand_Tableau_Mobile.png" alt="Starbucks Map" width="100%" height="100%">

-I did not notice that bedoew so I ended up changing the treemap to a word cloud to illustrate that Nike is the most talked about brand in terms of what people are looking to buy.
+I did not notice that beforehand so I ended up changing the treemap to a word cloud to illustrate that Nike is the most talked about brand in terms of what people are looking to buy.
 I aslo changed the data represented in the bar chart to focus more on the annual revenue each platform are making instead.

 I had a hard time deciding which shoes to display.
 There are so many interesting shoes!
 I thought adding more shoes would build excitement for the reader but I did not like contionously scrolling.
 I decided to focus on three charts.